micmejia/bible-dump/NKJV/John/John 11.md

 So when Jesus came, He found that he had already been in the tomb four days.

 ###### 18
-Now Bethany was near Jerusalem, about [^a]two miles away.
+Now Bethany was near Jerusalem, about two miles away.

 ###### 19
 And many of the Jews had joined the women around Martha and Mary, to comfort them concerning their brother.